tlugger/spotify_monitor/README.md

 ### Setup Spotify Authorization Script

 An additional step requred for the Spotify block is to set up 'blocks/spotify/spotify.py' with your Spotify credentials.
-This script is automatically run once by nio with instructions to vistit a redirect url in your browser to authorize your app and cache your initial auth token.
+This script is automatically run once by nio with instructions to visit a redirect url in your browser to authorize your app and cache your initial auth token.
 See Spotipy description for authentication below:
 ```
 	User authentication requires interaction with your
         web browser.
 Once you enter your credentials and